Hello and welcome to the community website for the Parish of Huish Champflower.

 If you have any queries or questions, please Contact Us

-Parish Council Meeting – 10 November – due to on-going restrictions Parish Council meetings will be held online.
-Meetings will continue to be advertised on this website.
-If you wish to join a meeting then please email the Parish Clerk (firstname.lastname@example.org) who will provide a link and password.
+Annual Meeting of the Parish Council – 4 May – the Annual Meeting of the Parish Council (followed by a standard meeting) will be held online, starting 7.30pm.
+If you wish to join this meeting then please email the Parish Clerk (email@example.com) who will provide a link and password.

 Click on these links for information on local support: